 Tickets (includes all conference sessions, lunch, morning, and afternoon tea):

-• Full price from 9 February (university student or Non-MHHV Member Concession Card Holder) $170
+• University student or Non-MHHV Member Concession Card Holder: $170

 • Conference 3 course dinner $50 per head (drinks not included)